-The IDI® recognizes that intercultural competence
+The IDI® recognizes that intercultural competence (humility)

-is a key capability necessary for working, providing services and living effectively with people from different cultures.
+is a key capability necessary for working, providing services, and living effectively with people from different cultures.
 The IDI® is more than simply an opinion survey; it is an instrument that is grounded in a comprehensive, cross-culturally validated theory of intercultural competence that identifies your truce cultural competency.
 It provides the foundation for individual and organizational development strategies to increase our understanding of the world around us and how to better work with people that may not necessarily look or think like us but contribute to the overall success of the organization.

-Through this assessment and journey of discovery, the IDI® can result in your organization realizing important and practical insights on how members engage cultural differences and can help you identify “best practices” for increasing intercultural competence.
+Through this assessment and journey of discovery, the IDI® can result in your organization realizing important and practical insights on how members engage in cultural differences and can help you identify “best practices” for increasing intercultural competence.
 Organizations that can effectively navigate the waters of cultural diversity increase their bottom line, organizational effectiveness, and employee and customer satisfaction to remain an industry leader and an employer of choice that attracts and maintains the best and the brightest employees in our ever increasingly diverse world.

 Contact us to start your journey!

 The Intercultural Development Inventory, IDI, and IDI Guided Development are registered trademarks of IDI, LLC in the United States and other countries.